7 Tips to Lower Your Student Loan Payments

 Recommended: What Student Loan Repayment Plan Should You Choose?
 Take the Quiz

 Some student loan servicers offer incentives if you elect to make automatic payments, such as a 0.25 percent interest rate reduction.
-Auto-payments can also help you incorporate your student loan payments into your budget as a fixed expense which must be accounted for every month.
+Auto payments can also help you incorporate your student loan payments into your budget as a fixed expense that must be accounted for every month.
 On-time payments may also help your overall credit score.

 If you’re interested in changing federal repayment plans to help lower student loan payments, contact your loan servicer to learn more about your options.